 The Spokane STEMposium is a one-day event that provides middle and high school students the opportunity to present their STEM projects in a conference setting.
 Projects are evaluated by industry experts.
 Students with projects earning a superior rating will receive a prize.
-Projects completed by high school sophmores, juniors or seniors may be eligible to compete for college scholarships.
+Projects completed by high school seniors may be eligible to compete for college scholarships.

 The Spokane STEMposium is designed to: